-- a.
-Prevent, mitigate, and respond to environmentally harmful events to minimize the impact to the community. - b.
-Establish and maintain and emergency operations center. - c.
-Provide support locally, and, where and when required, regionally, in times of emergency and disaster. - d.
-Partner with Brandon Emergency Support Team (B.E.S.T.) members to continue to provide Emergency Preparedness education to all residents based on current and future risks. - e.
+- e.
+Prevent, mitigate, and respond to environmentally harmful events to minimize the impact to the community. - f.
+Establish and maintain and emergency operations center. - g.
+Provide support locally, and, where and when required, regionally, in times of emergency and disaster. - h.
+Partner with Brandon Emergency Support Team (B.E.S.T.) members to continue to provide Emergency Preparedness education to all residents based on current and future risks. - i.
 Develop and maintain early warning systems to notify and support residents respond to emergencies/disasters.